 Writing to this point, there’s actually a bigger observation I want to share.

-For the past few decades, global climate governance has relied mainly on top-down sovereign treaties—Kyoto Protocol, Paris Agreement, nation-to-nation negotiations, national emission reduction commitments.
-But this mechanism has been visibly weakening in recent years: continuous political and trade conflicts between nations, multilateralism fatigue, federal-level climate policies shelved or reversed in multiple countries.
+For the past few decades, global climate governance has mainly relied on top-down sovereign treaties—the Kyoto Protocol, Paris Agreement, nation-to-nation negotiations, national emission reduction commitments.
+But this mechanism has been visibly weakening in recent years: ongoing political and trade conflicts between countries, multilateral fatigue, federal-level climate policies shelved or reversed in multiple countries.

-But carbon emissions haven’t decreased because of this, nor has governance pressure disappeared.
-It’s simply changed hands.
+But carbon emissions haven’t decreased as a result, nor has governance pressure disappeared—it’s just changed handles.

-SB 253 demonstrates a bottom-up path: not relying on sovereign treaties, but commercial contracts; not relying on national enforcement, but multinational enterprises’ procurement power.
-This California law essentially “outsources” climate regulatory power to brand companies at the top of supply chains—Apple, Walmart, Microsoft—letting them use market forces to enforce law across borders.
+SB 253 demonstrates a bottom-up path: from sovereign treaties to commercial contracts; from national enforcement to multinational corporations’ procurement power.
+This California law essentially “outsources” climate regulatory power to brand companies at the top of supply chains—Apple, Walmart, Microsoft—letting them use market forces for cross-border law enforcement.
 The medium of long-arm jurisdiction is data.

-Following this logic, Scope 3 will be the real battlefield for the next decade.
-And at Scope 3’s core is actually product carbon footprint.
+Following this logic, Scope 3 will be the real battleground for the next decade.
+And the core of Scope 3 is actually product carbon footprint.

 Of course, I must be honest—the Nature paper cited earlier has flaws.
-It uses S&P Global Sustainable1’s estimated data, not company actual measurements.
-Estimation itself relies on industry average factors and statistical modeling.
-Using such data to argue “ranking reshuffle by 35 percentiles” naturally has limited precision.
+It uses S&P Global Sustainable1’s estimated data, not corporate actual measurements.
+The estimation itself relies on industry average factors and statistical modeling.
+Using such data to argue “ranking reshuffling by 35 percentiles” naturally has questionable precision.

-But the paper’s directional claim is correct, and this is precisely what SB 253 aims to solve: when full-spectrum disclosure transforms from “estimation” to “actual measurement + third-party assurance,” ranking reshuffles won’t be academic simulation but what will actually happen in the next capital market round.
+But the direction the paper points to is correct, and this is precisely what SB 253 aims to solve: when full-scope disclosure moves from “estimation” to “actual measurement + third-party assurance,” ranking reshuffling moves from academic simulation into the reality of the next round of capital markets.

 This is also why I believe Taiwan companies shouldn’t treat SB 253 as “yet another international regulation”—it’s the first concrete sample of global climate governance route transformation.
-The next decade will see second and third followers.
-Whoever builds traceable carbon data capability first gains position in the new governance architecture.
+There will be second and third followers in the next decade.
+Whoever builds traceable carbon data capability first gains position in the new governance framework.

 Further Reading